When and how do I make my reservations?

 You will be arriving and departing from Anchorage International Airport.
 Transfers between the airport and/or cruise pier (if you are arriving by ship or leaving Alaska by ship) are not included in the price of your tour package.
 You may add private transfers to your package for an additional cost (subject to availability).
-Your air must arrive prior to 12:00 PM (Noon) on Day 1 of your tour.
+Your air must arrive prior to 11:00 AM on Day 1 of your tour.
 If you cannot arrive by this time, your Tour Coordinator can book a pre tour hotel in Anchorage.
 Similarly, if you need a post-tour hotel, we can arrange that upon request.
-Your tour typically arrives back into Anchorage at 10:30 PM via Rail on Day 8 of your tour itinerary.
-There are earlier transportation options available, please ask your Tour Coordinator at the time of booking.

 How long is our travel day?